github-linguist/linguist/CONTRIBUTING.md

 	sudo apt-get install cmake

-which is required to install `rugged`
+which is required to install `rugged`.

 Then